HavenInc/janus_old/README.md

 Create an API that responds to a specific Slack channel when a specific trigger word is used in a message.

 ### Option 2
 Create a small form with fields for **channel** and **message**.
-When this form is submitted, it posts a message to the specified channel.
+When this form is submitted, it posts a message to the specified channel using a custom API endpoint on the Slack model (see below).

 ## Getting Started
 - Set up a [Slack](https://slack.com) account and familiarize yourself with the [Integration Documentation](https://slack.com/integrations), most notably the Outgoing Webhooks and Bots to get information out of Slack and to your API.
 Hint: look for Slack npm libraries to jump start development.
 - Clone this repository.
 - Once cloned, install the application dependencies using `npm install`.
 - Once installed, start the application with `slc run` or `npm start`.
-- Extend the stubbed methods inside [common/models/slack.js](https://github.com/HavenInc/janus/blob/master/common/models/slack.js) to communicate with Slack using your choice of integration.
+- Extend the stubbed remote methods inside [common/models/slack.js](https://github.com/HavenInc/janus/blob/master/common/models/slack.js) to communicate with Slack using your choice of integration.
 - Use the [API Explorer](http://0.0.0.0:3000/explorer) to test your new methods while in development.
 - Document tradeoffs/shortcuts in the interest of time; this exercise should not take more than 2-3 hours for basic functionality.